troykinsella/junkie/README.md

   for obtaining the component key and registered object, among other things.
 * `resolution` - A `Resolution` instance which stores the result of the resolve operation.
 The resolution is either a successfully created and/or populated instance, or an error.
 * `next` - A `function` that must be called when the asynchronous resolver is done.
-Omit this argument when the resolver is synchronous.
+You can omit this argument if the resolver is synchronous.

 #### Synchronous Resolvers